 1. They’re Almost Invisible

-The attachments are tooth-coloured, so blend in and aren’t easy to see.
+The attachments are tooth-coloured.
 The position and shape will vary depending on why they are needed.
-At the end of treatment, they’re polished off and you’ll never even remember they were there.
+At the end of treatment, they are polished off and retainers are arranged to maintain your final result.

 2. They’re Anchors for the Aligners